Clarifai/old-docs/data-management.md

 You can upload images from your computer, publicly accessible URLs, or file bytes.
 If you are sending file bytes, you must use base64 encoding.

-You are encouraged to send inputs with your own `id`.
-This will help you later match the input to your own database.
-If you do not send an `id`, one will be created for you.

 ![image](/images/photopanel_custom_model.jpg)